danburzo/nbf/README.md

 # nbf

-Tiny, dependency-free, CLI tool for working with the [Netscape Bookmark File](https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/platform-apis/aa753582(v=vs.85)?redirectedfrom=MSDN) format.
-It consumes a JSON file from `stdin` and outputs HTML to `stdout`.
+Tiny, dependency-free, CLI tool for working with the [Netscape Bookmark File](https://docs.microsoft.com/en-us/previous-versions/windows/internet-explorer/ie-developer/platform-apis/aa753582(v=vs.85)) format.

+Its only function is to take a JSON object from `stdin` and output HTML to `stdout`.

 ## Installation